Mary L. Mott - Clear Lake Mirror Reporter

 Mary Lou Mott, 92, of Mason City, formerly Clear Lake, died Tuesday, Jan.
 7, 2020, at IOOF Home, in Mason City.

-Memorial services will be held at 10:30 a.m.
-Saturday, Feb.
-15, 2020, at Clear Lake United Methodist Church, 508 2nd Ave.
-N., Clear Lake.
-Inurnment will be at Memorial Park Cemetery, in Mason City.
+Memorial services were held Saturday, Feb.
+15, 2020, at Clear Lake United Methodist Church, Clear Lake.
+Inurnment was at Memorial Park Cemetery, in Mason City.

 Family suggests memorial contributions to PurpleStride Iowa, The Walk To End Pancreatic Cancer, in memory of Rex McChesney.